The Complete Hierarchy of Hell: Who Are the 72 Demon Rulers of Hell?

 • Carnivale: Another prince of the Powers.
 Carnivale leads people into obscenity and shamelessness, pushing them towards moral degradation.
 Saint John the Evangelist (who advocated the purity of the word and life) is his adversary.

 • Oeillet: As a prince of the Dominions, Oeillet tempts individuals to break their vows of poverty.
 He seduces ignorant individuals with material wealth and comfort.
-Saint Martin (known for his many acts of charity) is the one who opposes Oeillet’s temptations.
+Saint Martin (known for his many acts of charity) opposes Oeillet’s temptations.

 • Rosier: Also among the Dominions.
 Rosier seduces men and women with carnal pleasures.
 He is countered by Saint Basil (whose ascetic life and teachings encouraged chastity and moderation).